-Buying a house with a friend means you’ll increase your purchasing power, which allows you to buy a better house, buy in a nicer market, and therefore build more value.
+Buying a house with a friend means you’ll increase your purchasing power, which allows you to:

 Types of Ownership: Joint Tenants vs. Tenants in Common

 There are many ways in which buying a house with a friend works so that two or more people can share ownership of a property.

 The two main ways are called Joint Tenants and Tenants in Common.